 In a larger bowl, combine your flour, cinnamon, cloves, nutmeg, and remaining sugar.
-Whisk briefly before adding your bloomed yeast mixture, egg, vanilla, and maple syrup.
+Whisk briefly before adding your bloomed yeast mixture, egg, vanilla, melted butter, and maple syrup.

 Continue whisking this mixture until the dough is uniform and pulls away from the sides of the bowl.

 On a lightly floured surface, knead the dough until it’s smooth and elastic.
 Place your kneaded dough back into your bowl, cover it, and allow the dough to rise for 30 minutes.
 Once risen, shape your donuts, place them onto a baking sheet, and allow to rise for an additional 30 minutes.